Chipommes/portfolio/README.md

 1. Create a new repo on GitHub (e.g. `portfolio`)
 2. Push this folder to `main` branch
 3. Go to **Settings → Pages → Source → Deploy from branch → main / root**
-4. Your site will be live at `https://yourusername.github.io/portfolio`
+4. Your site will be live at `https://chipommes.github.io/portfolio`

 ## Customise it

 ### 1. Update your name and details
-In `index.html`, search for **"Daniel Okonkwo"** and replace with your name.
+In `index.html`, search for **"Tolulope Adenipo"** and replace with your name.
 Update the footer links (GitHub, Upwork, email).

 ### 2. Edit the projects
 Open `js/main.js` and edit the `projects` array.
 Each project has: